Here is the list of the 10 most Common ZZ Plant Problems. Take note and go through the detailed article to keep your beloved plant healthy!

 - Overwatering: It results in leaf yellowing, and you see plant edema symptoms on the lower and old foliage, especially the undersides.

-Once the root rot spread–you see brown leaf tips with some mushiness, soft wrinkled leaves, drooping stems on new growth, and a foul odor of rotten roots.
+Once the root rot spreads–you see brown leaf tips with some mushiness, soft wrinkled leaves, drooping stems on new growth, and a foul odor of rotten roots.
 Fix this issue by watering the plant only when the topsoil dries.

 - Newly Purchased Plant: You can see yellow foliage or leaf drop in these plants as they try to adapt to different set up of your home.
 This can also be seen after repotting.